Alzheimers

 What are the causes of Alzheimer's Disease?

-Rarely, Alzheimer's disease results from genetic factors that increase the chances of disease onset in middle age.
-The damage most often begins at the brain region that controls memory, and it begins years before the first symptoms.
+Rarely, Alzheimer disease results from genetic factors that increase the chances of disease onset in middle age.
+The damage most often begins at the brain region that controls memory and begins years before the first symptoms.
 Eventually, or by the later stage of the disease, the brain shrinks significantly.

 What are the risk factors for developing Alzheimer's Disease?

 Learning you have Alzheimer's disease can be distressing.
-Working with your doctor can help you find the best treatment option to manage your symptoms and prolong your independence.
-Alzheimer's medicines might be one strategy to help patients temporarily manage symptoms such as memory loss, reasoning problems, thinking ability, and day-to-day function.
+Working with your doctor can help you find the best treatment to manage your symptoms and prolong your independence.
+Medicinal treatment might be one strategy to help patients temporarily manage the symptoms.
 Unfortunately, these medicines do not work for everyone and cannot cure the disease or stop its progression.
 Furthermore, the effect of the drug wears off after some time.

-Currently, there is no cure for Alzheimer's disease.
-Once an individual begins showing symptoms, no therapy can reverse the condition.
-But some medicines can reduce the severity of symptoms in some people.
+No therapy can reverse the condition once an individual develops early signs and symptoms of Alzheimer's disease.
+Currently, there is no cure for this condition.
+But some dementia medications can reduce the severity of symptoms in some people.
 They slow down the progression of the disease and improve brain function.
 It is important to discuss what treatment option works best with your doctor.

-Treating the symptoms can provide patients with comfort and independence for a longer time.
+Treating the symptoms of Alzheimer's disease can provide patients with comfort and independence for longer.
 Galantamine, donepezil, and rivastigmine are cholinesterase inhibitors that effectively treat mild to moderate cases.
 These medicines may help reduce or control associated cognitive and behavioural symptoms.
 It is not fully understood how these medicines work.
-Still, research indicates that they prevent the breakdown of a certain chemical in the brain called acetylcholine, which is believed to be important for memory and thinking.
+Still, research indicates that they prevent the breakdown of a chemical in the brain called acetylcholine, which is believed to be important for memory and thinking.
 As the disease progresses, the brain produces less and less of this chemical, so these drugs eventually lose their effect.
 Common side effects include nausea, diarrhoea and vomiting.
 Taking medicines with food might minimize side effects.

 Memantine for Lateral Stages

 The FDA approves memantine (Admenta) to treat moderate to severe Alzheimer's disease.
-It works by regulating the activity of a certain chemical in the body, which is widely involved in brain functions, including memory and learning.
+It regulates the activity of a certain chemical in the body, which is widely involved in brain functions, including memory and learning.
 Common side effects include confusion, headache, agitation, and dizziness.

 Prevention is Key